davework26/Equi/README.md

 # Equi
-C# extended solution to Codility's Equi problem (rated medium difficulty): Find the indicies in an array such that its prefix sum equals its suffix sum, at https://app.codility.com/public-report-detail/#task-2
+C# extended solution to Codility's Equi problem (rated medium difficulty): Find the indicies in an array such that its prefix sum equals its suffix sum, defined at https://app.codility.com/public-report-detail/#task-2

 # My Solution